tpaviot/ProcessScheduler/docs/pinedo.md

 | 4    | 4  | 18 |
 | 5    | 2  | 18 |

-Minimizing the total completion time is achieved using this script:
+To minimize the total completion time, we can use the following Python script:

 ``` py
 import processscheduler as ps